alex-654/workbook/book_summary/completed_code(Steve McConnell)/5 Code Improvements.md

 ### 22.2 Recommended Approach to Developer Testing

-Design the test cases along with the product.
-This can help avoid errors in require- ments and design, which tend to be more expensive than coding errors.
-Plan to test and find defects as early as possible because it’s cheaper to fix defects early.
+- Design the test cases along with the product.
+  This can help avoid errors in requirements and design, which tend to be more expensive than coding errors.
+- Plan to test
+  and find defects as early as possible because it’s cheaper to fix defects early.

 Test First or Test Last?